PromptAI/promptdialog/docs/tutorial/bot_action.md

 ![action-01](/assets/images/tutorial/action/action-01.png)

-[TBD: the following part needs to be carefully revised]
 ## Rasa conversion
 Now let's look at an example that shows how we add the Action code into Rasa files: